viraj-khatavkar/hawkeye/README.md

 Now generate the Hawkeye migration:

 `php artisan hawkeye:migration`

 It will generate the `<timestamp>_hawkeye_setup_tables.php` migration.
 You may now run it with the artisan migrate command:

 `php artisan migrate`
 After the migration, one new table will be present:

-`files` — stores file records and its meta data
+`hawkeye` — stores file records and its meta data

 ## Upload Files using Hawkeye